Kim Janey facts for kids

 Early life and education

-Kim M. Janey was born on May 16, 1965, in Roxbury, Boston, to Clifford B. Janey and Phyllis Janey, who divorced when she was young.
+Kim Michelle Janey was born on May 16, 1965, in Roxbury, Boston, to Clifford B. Janey and Phyllis Janey, who divorced when she was young.
 Her father taught and worked as a school administrator in Boston, and would serve as superintendent of the Rochester City School District, District of Columbia Public Schools, and Newark Public Schools.
 The birthplaces of her ancestors include North Carolina on her mother's side, and Guyana, Virginia, Nova Scotia, and Massachusetts on her father's.
 One grandfather was born in Chelsea in 1915 and a great-grandfather in Medford in 1890.
 She "has had family in the city of Boston for six generations".
+Her family was well known in the Roxbury neighborhood.
 Janey has ancestors that escaped to Canada through the Underground Railroad before settling in Boston in the latter half of the 19th century.

 Career as a community organizer